-A low ESR aluminum or tantalum bypass capacitor is required between the input pin and ground to prevent large voltage transients from appearing at the input.
+A low-ESR aluminum or tantalum bypass capacitor is needed between the input pin and ground to prevent large voltage transients from appearing at the input.
 In addition, the RMS current rating of the input capacitor must be selected to be at least 1⁄2 the DC load current.
 The capacitor manufacturers data sheet must be checked to assure that this current rating is not exceeded.
-Figure 31 shows typical RMS current ratings for several different aluminum electrolytic capacitor values.
+The curve shown in Figure 31 shows typical RMS current ratings for several different aluminum electrolytic capacitor values.

-This capacitor must be located close to the IC using short leads and the voltage rating must be approximately 1.5 times the maximum input voltage.
+This capacitor must be placed close to the IC using short leads and the voltage rating must be approximately 1.5 times the maximum input voltage.

-If solid tantalum input capacitors are used, it is recomended that they be surge current tested by the manufacturer.
+If solid tantalum input capacitors are used, TI recommends that they be surge current tested by the manufacturer.